practicalli/clojure/thinking-functionally/impure-functions.md

 (task-complete "hack clojure" (java.util.Date.))
 ```

 > ####Hint:: The function `(java.util.Date.)` is actually a call to instantiate a java.util.Date object.
-The fullstop character at the end of the name makes it a function call and is the short form of `(new java.util.Date)`
+The full-stop character at the end of the name makes it a function call and is the short form of `(new java.util.Date)`

 In this example we have called to the outside world to generate a value for us.
 The above example is fairly simple, however by calling the outside world rather than passing in a date it makes the functions purpose far less clear.